apache/mesos/docs/container-image.md

 ### Overlay

-The reson overlay backend was introduced is because the copy backend will waste IO and space while the bind backend can only deal with one layer.
+The reason overlay backend was introduced is because the copy backend will waste IO and space while the bind backend can only deal with one layer.
 The overlay backend allows containizer to utilize the filesystem to merge multiple filesystems into one efficiently.